FudaWiki/fudawiki-files/iroha.md

 - The game continues until all Yomifuda are read and all Torifuda are taken.
 - Players count the Torifuda they have taken.
 The player with the most Torifuda wins the game.

-## Jomo Karuta Competition
+## Jōmō Karuta Competition
 > Note that these rules only apply to the Jomo Karuta set of Iroha Karuta.
 {.is-warning}

-Jomo Karuta Competition is a tournament held every year in Gunma prefecture since 1948, one year after Jomo Karuta was published.
+Jōmō Karuta Competition is a tournament held every year in Gunma prefecture since 1948, one year after [Jōmō Karuta](/en/iroha/jomo-karuta) was published.

 The game could be played by two players against each other, or two teams each having three players.